OnyxALeroy/pvz2-mod/README.md

 - On spawn, the zombies start walking to the left, with the corresponding animation and speed (the speed is encoded by the Zombie's speed type).
 - Waves will launched based on levels' internal data (how long to wait between waves, and how much damage needs to be dealt before launching the next one).
 - As soon as a Zombie crossed the lawn, Game Over is triggered.

+### Plants

+- An advanced plant builder, allowing (for now) to build sun producers or attackers.
+- A sun economy is built, displayed in the top-left corner of the screen.
+- Seed slots are displayed at the left of the screen, and plants can be dragged and dropped on a free tile to be planted.
+The "click on the plant, then click on the tile" plantation method is also coded.
+- If the player hasn't enough sun to plant the selected plant, the sun amount will flash in red.
+Moreover, un-plantable plants will have their seed slot darken.
+- Internal cooldown of the plants is coded, and its duration can be seen as the seed slots gradually returns back to normal (a dark overlay gradually shrink, as in the original game).
+- Sunflower and Peashooter have their "Idle" animation.

 ## Todo-List